 Euro NCAP 2021 safety ratings

-Here’s the current Euro NCAP ratings for 2021’s new car releases:
+Here’s the full Euro NCAP ratings for 2021’s new car releases: